Orino1/alx-system_engineering-devops/0x00-shell_basics/README.md

 14-copy_html is a a script that copies all the HTML files from the current working directory to the parent of the working directory
 100-lets_mov is a script for moving all file with Upper case to tmp u 101-clean_emacs is a script that deletes all files in the current working directory that end with the character ~.
+102-tree is a script that creat 3 dir at once